TULiberalArts/Psychology/pages/research.md

 - [Neurochemistry and Cognition (NECO) Lab](https://sites.temple.edu/parikh/)

 ### Adolescent Development and Decision-Making
 Why do teens engage in risky behavior?
 Is it driven by peer pressure or a simple lack of maturity?
 Is there something else at play?
-This lab, directed by **[Laurence Steinberg](https://liberalarts.temple.edu/academics/faculty/steinberg-laurence)**, studies various aspects of adolescent development and decision-making, with a special focus on understanding why adolescents often engage in risky and reckless behavior.
-The lab uses a variety of methods, including behavioral tests, brain imaging, and questionnaires.
+This lab, directed by **[Laurence Steinberg](https://liberalarts.temple.edu/academics/faculty/steinberg-laurence)**, studies various aspects of adolescent development and decision-making with a special focus on understanding why adolescents often engage in risky and reckless behavior.
+The lab uses a variety of methods, including behavioral tests, brain imaging and questionnaires.
 - [Laurence Steinberg Current Projects](laurencesteinberg.com/research/current-projects)

 > “The (psychology) field recognizes Temple as  an elite program with a world-renowned faculty.
 Upon graduating it became very clear that I had received the training, experience, and relationships that would put me in a very strong position wherever I wanted to go next.
 I got the job I had wanted and now get to do what I love with the confidence in knowing that I am doing it with thorough understanding and expertise.” - Muniya Khanna, Ph.D., CHOP Research Associate, Children and Adult’s Center for OCD and Anxiety Ph.D.
 2004